 - 5,100 branches and 16,000 ATMs provide easy access.

 - User-friendly mobile app and online banking

 - Full-service business banking solutions, including excellent business credit cards

 - You can only open this account in-person.
 You must visit a Chase Bank branch to open a Chase Bank Business Checking account.
-(Click to get coupon code before you open your account to get the bonus).
+(You need to visit the website to obtain the coupon code before you open your account to get the bonus).

 - Some plans may be expensive if you don’t qualify for free checking (though this is relatively easy to avoid for the Chase Total Checking account – simply maintain an average minimum daily balance of $1,500).

 - Transaction limitations.
 Some plans place restrictions on the amount of cash you can deposit, or on the number of transactions allowed per month.